lawrencecpaulson/lawrencecpaulson.github.io/_drafts/2025-07-04-Finish_your_degree.md

 Everybody knows that [Bill Gates dropped out of Harvard](https://www.cnbc.com/2025/01/29/bill-gates-harvard-professor-wasnt-surprised-he-dropped-out.html) to found Microsoft.
 Mark Zuckerberg [dropped out of Harvard](https://technologymagazine.com/digital-transformation/mark-zuckerberg-college-dropout-billionaire) too.
-Both of them changed the world, and both went on to become billionaires, all without a university education.
+Both of them changed the world — and both went on to become billionaires, all without a university education.
-Besides, AI is going to automate most professions, especially programming.
+And now we know that AI is going to automate most professions, especially programming.
 Why hang around and get a degree when there is so much money to be made?

 ### The emergence of computer science degrees